Convergent and Efficient Deep Q Network Algorithm: Inefficiency of minimizing the MSBE

-\paragraph{Remark}Although the above analysis is based on the tabular case, we believe that the situation is generally not better when function approximations are involved.
-With the above issues in mind, it can be understood why most of the currently successful examples of gradient-TD methods have tunable hyperparameters that can reduce the methods to conventional TD learning.
-When the methods get closer to conventional TD without divergence, they typically achieve better efficiency and better quality of the learned policy.
-When the agent only learns from the gradient of the loss without using tricks like target networks, the performance can be much worse.
+\paragraph{Remark}Although the above discussion is based on the tabular case, we believe that the situation is not generally better when function approximations are involved.
+With the above issues in mind, it can be understood why most of the currently successful examples of gradient-TD methods have tunable hyperparameters that can reduce the methods to conventional TD learning, which has a Q-learning-style update rule.
+If the methods get closer to conventional TD without divergence, they typically achieve better efficiency and better quality of the learned policy.
+When the agent simply learns from the gradient of the loss without using techniques like target networks, the performance can be much worse.
 This probably explains why the performance of the PCL algorithm \citep{PCL} sometimes deteriorates when the value and the policy neural networks are combined into a unified Q network, and it has been reported that the performance of PCL can be improved by using a target network \citep{NAC}.
-Note that although ill-conditionedness can be resolved by a second order optimizer or the Retrace loss \citep{RetraceOperator, Agent57}, the issue in Sec.~\ref{learning behaviour problem of average} may not be resolved, because it will likely converge to the same optimum as the one found by gradient descent and have the same learning behaviour.
+Note that although ill-conditionedness may be resolved by a second-order optimizer or the Retrace loss \citep{RetraceOperator, Agent57}, the issue in Sec.~\ref{learning behaviour problem of average} may not be resolved, because it will likely converge to the same solution as the one found by gradient descent and thus have the same learning behaviour.
+A rigorous analysis of the issue in Sec.~\ref{learning behaviour problem of average} is definitely desired and is left for future work.